nitesht2/Build-Stock-Data-Web-App/README.md

 - Install the yfinance library on Anaconda Prompt or other command prompt
 - Type: pip install yfinance
 - Type: pip install streamlit
-- Once the code is entered/saved then the website will give stock(TSLA) closing and volume prices.
+- Once the code(stockapp.py) is entered/saved then the website will give stock(TSLA) closing and volume prices.